nci/gsky/Documents/ows/README.md

 ---

 This document aims to describe the basics of the **ArcGIS** suite of programs and how they can be used as GSKY clients.
-The description based on text and images is a companion for the separate \*.pptx presentations for each app.
+The description based on text and images is a companion to the separate \*.pptx presentations for each app.

 GSKY-Thredds_Integration (.pptx and .ppsx)
 ---